 • Significant cardiovascular disease, such as New York Heart Association cardiac disease (Class II or greater), myocardial infarction, or cerebrovascular accident within 3 months prior to randomization, unstable arrhythmias, or unstable angina

-• Known human immunodeficiency virus (HIV) positivity or autoimmune deficiency syndrome (AIDS)-related illness
+• Known active or uncontrolled human immunodeficiency virus (HIV) infection

 • Either a concurrent condition or history of a prior condition that places the patient at unacceptable risk if he/she were treated with the study drug or confounds the ability to interpret data from the study